 Do you live near NYC and want to connect with current students?
 Help us develop strong relationships with current students so we can better serve alumni when they graduate!

-Work with Alumni Relations and campus partners to develop a lasting bond with current students and recent graduates.
+Work with Alumni & Community Engagement and campus partners to develop a lasting bond with current students and recent graduates.
 Opportunities could include:

 Serve in a Host Capacity for Recent Grad or Young Alumni Events